OSOceanAcoustics/echopop/docs/FEAT_implementation/kriging_mesh_cropping.md

 tx_out1=[];
 tx_out2=[];
 if region == 1
-%% region 1: paralell transects to latitudes from south of SCB to west of QC IS
+%% region 1: parallel transects to latitudes from south of SCB to west of QC IS
     tx0=1;    % southern most transect number
     if para.proc.source == 1
         tx1=86;  % northern most transect number (US only)